Why EPIQ CHEWS Change Everything: The Science Behind Daily Tadalafil + Vardenafil

 Cardiovascular Benefits: The Bonus You Didn't Expect

-A large observational study published in The American Journal of Medicine (Jehle et al., 2024), analyzing over 400,000 men, found that tadalafil users experienced a 34% reduction in all-cause mortality, a 27% reduction in myocardial infarction risk, and a 34% reduction in stroke risk compared to non-users.
-The cardiovascular protective effect was stronger for tadalafil than sildenafil — a finding consistent with tadalafil's longer half-life producing more sustained systemic PDE5 inhibition.
+A large observational study published in The American Journal of Medicine (Jehle et al., 2024), analyzing over 400,000 men, found that tadalafil users experienced a 34% reduction in all-cause mortality, a 27% reduction in myocardial infarction risk, and a 34% reduction in stroke risk compared to non-users.[5]
+A separate 2024 analysis in Clinical Cardiology also associated tadalafil exposure with lower rates of major adverse cardiovascular events and mortality in a general population of men with erectile dysfunction.[4]

 These are association data, not causation proofs.
 But the biological plausibility is strong, and the effect sizes are too large to dismiss.
 For a man who is already taking a daily oral treatment for erectile dysfunction, the additional cardiovascular benefit is essentially free.